Beyond Incompatibility: Trade-offs between Mutually Exclusive Fairness Criteria in Machine Learning and Law: Application of the Algorithm in Legal Scenarios

 \subsection{Recidivism Prediction}

 In this paper, we consider recidivism prediction for technical and argumentative reasons: the original papers by \citet{kleinberg2016inherent} and \citet{chouldechova2017fair}showing incompatibility between fairness metrics did use the COMPAS case, and we directly build on their work.
 Hence, we use COMPAS as an example to clarify how \methodname works.
 However, when considering recidivism prediction, the first questions that arise from a juridical perspective are whether one legally may, or policy-wise should, use algorithmic tools such as the COMPAS model to assess recidivism risk in Criminal Justice proceedings at all (see also \ref{sec:discussion:compas and missing data}).
 We do not wish to make any claim as to the legitimacy of the usage of these tools in this paper; there are, if anything, good reasons to be quite skeptical about it.

+Under the EU AI Act, such systems qualify as high-risk systems (Annex III, points 6 and 8 AI Act); to the extent that they rely only on profiling or personality assessments, they are even prohibited (Article 5(1)(d) AI Act).
+High-risk systems need to be designed such as to simultaneously fulfill a criteria of (public) safety, personal freedom of individuals, fairness/non-discrimination (Article 9 AI Act) and performance criteria (Article 15 AI Act), triggering inherent legal and technical tensions.

 As mentioned, COMPAS is a proprietary model used in pretrial settings in the US to determine whether potential offenders should be detained until their trial, based on a prediction of recidivism likelihood.
-Similar models are currently employed in Canada, the UK, and Spain (\cite[p.
-122]{watch2019automating}).
-While the use of such instruments has sparked significant controversy, and critique, in the legal literature (\cite{starr2014rationalization,mayson2019bias,selbst2017policing,katyal2019accountability,eaglin2017recidivism,huq2019equity,pruss2021distortion}), courts such as the Wisconsin Supreme Court have condoned their use under certain safeguards,\footnote{ State v.
+Similar models are currently employed in Canada, the UK, and Spain \cite[p.
+122]{watch2019automating}.
+While the use of such instruments has sparked significant controversy, and critique, in the legal literature \cite{starr2014rationalization,mayson2019bias,selbst2017policing,katyal2019accountability,eaglin2017recidivism,huq2019equity,pruss2021distortion}, courts such as the Wisconsin Supreme Court have condoned their use under certain safeguards,\footnote{ State v.
 Loomis, 881 N.W.2d 749 (Wis.
-2016).} and their deployment is currently on the rise (\cite{hamilton2021evaluating}; \cite[p.
-122]{watch2019automating}).
+2016).} and their deployment is currently on the rise \cite{hamilton2021evaluating}; \cite[p.
+122]{watch2019automating}.

 Within the scope of this paper, we cannot offer an in-depth discussion of the promises and perils of algorithmic recidivism risk assessment (see, e.g., \cite{solow2019institutional,kleinberg2018human}, and \ref{sec:discussion:compas and missing data}).
 Rather, we would like to point out that, to the extent that such tools are used at all, they must clearly fulfill minimum requirements seeking to safeguard normative and legal principles of the jurisdictions in which they are deployed.
 Importantly, the impossibility theorems concerning various fairness metrics mentioned above apply equally in the case of algorithmic and human risk assessments.
 While the influence of fairness considerations on human risk predictions, for example by a judge, remains difficult to elucidate, \methodname allows to make the relevant trade-offs transparent and to rank the involved fairness metrics in varying degrees of priority.